 Athanasius, the chief opponent of Arius was personally ordered by the emperor to restore Arius to communion, but refused.
 Athanasius was thereby charged with crimes ranging from sacrilege, immorality, tyranny, and further he was accused of raising funds for treasonable purposes.
 He was also accused of having murdered a bishop of the church, and keeping the severed head for use in magical rites.
 The emperor threw the book at him.
 One does not refuse an imperial order.
 Really, Constantine merely wanted the dispute settled and didn't much care what form that settlement took, though it is believed he favored Arius.
 He saw Athanasius as responsible for so much of the dispute and dissention within the church, that Athanasius was exiled into obscurity by order of the emperor.
 He would not return from exile until after the death of Constantine.

 Arius was then invited to Rome for an audience with Constantine.
 However, while traveling on the road he was poisoned and suffered a ghastly death in a public toilet.
 By some accounts he was murdered while entering Rome, by other accounts he was poisoned following the meeting as he was departing Rome.
-Either way, Arius was silenced, but what came to be known as the "Arian Controversy" remained, and remains to this day.
-His death was celebrated by the trinitarians who insisted he was struck down by God for his profane heresy (though it's unclear how monotheism can be characterized as a profane heresy), and could not contain their shameless delight which still commands Roman Catholic instruction.
+Either way, Arius was silenced, but what came to be known as the "Arian Controversy" remained and remains to this day.
+His death was celebrated by the trinitarians who insisted he was struck down by God for his profane heresy (though it's unclear how Abrahamic monotheism can be characterized as a profane heresy) and could not contain their shameless delight which still commands Roman Catholic instruction.
 In fact, he was struck down by men for the profane heresy of rejecting an unscriptural teaching of the church.
-He dared to defy church authority, and was murdered for it.
+In short, he dared to defy church authority and was murdered for it.

 Many other matters were taken up by the council.
 Here's but a few: